tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 - Anonymous users or visitors can only join [TIM.TYPES.GRP_AVCHATROOM](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.GRP_AVCHATROOM) groups.

 **Fixed**
-- Some online messages failed to be pulled occasionally.
+- Some online messages cannot be pulled occasionally.
-- After a system notification from an audio-video chat room was received, the [TIM.EVENT.MESSAGE_RECEIVED](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.MESSAGE_RECEIVED) event was not delivered.
+- After a system notification from an audio-video group is received, the [TIM.EVENT.MESSAGE_RECEIVED](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.MESSAGE_RECEIVED) event is not delivered.
-- In some scenarios, the group message recall result was inaccurate.
+- In some scenarios, the group message recall result is inaccurate.
 - Other known issues

 ### 2.4.0 @2020.1.3